-Troy Rahmig is a conservation biologist and wildlife biologist supporting energy, environment, and transportation markets.
-He specializes in Endangered Species Act (ESA) compliance varying from project level consultations to complex regional habitat conservation plans (HCP).
-Mr. Rahmig also specializes in conservation plan implementation, including program management, developing and executing habitat management and monitoring plans, coordinating reporting efforts, and leading stakeholder outreach.
+Troy is an expert on the National Environmental Policy Act, the California Environmental Quality Act, and wetland regulations under the Clean Water Act.
+He also specializes in conservation plan implementation, including program management, developing and executing habitat management and monitoring plans, coordinating reporting efforts, and leading stakeholder outreach.

 In his role, Troy works on more than 20 conservation plans and their associated permitting efforts.
 These range from municipal HCPs in Washington and California to state forestry HCPs in Oregon and many renewable energy HCPs in California.
 Notable examples include the Santa Clara Valley Habitat Plan, Wright Solar HCP, Western Oregon State Forests HCP, Elliott State Research Forest HCP, and the Bush Prairie HCP.